 - 4. Under the AIFMD and UCITS V, the depositary's duty to safekeep consists of either custody or record-keeping depending on the type of asset owned by the AIF/UCITS.
-As such, the AIFMD and UCITS V distinguish between: - (i) financial instruments that are capable of being held in custody (whether by physical delivery to the depositary or by way of registration in book-entry form in the accounts of the AIF/UCITS opened with the depositary or with another entity further down the custody chain), where the depositary will be liable for the loss of such assets on a strict liability basis (i.e. irrespective of fault or negligence) unless the depositary can prove that the loss of assets is due to an "external event beyond its reasonable control, the consequences of which would have been unavoidable despite all reasonable efforts to the contrary"; and
+As such, the AIFMD and UCITS V distinguish between: - (i) financial instruments that are capable of being held in custody (whether by physical delivery to the depositary or by way of registration in book-entry form in the accounts of the AIF/UCITS opened with the depositary or with another entity further down the custody chain), where the depositary will be liable for the loss of such assets on a strict liability basis (i.e. irrespective of fault or negligence) unless the depositary can prove that the loss of assets is due to an "external event

-The UCITS IV regime provided, for example, that a UCITS' assets must be " entrusted to a depositary for safekeeping ", without giving any indication as to the ambit of this duty of safekeeping and making reference to national laws in respect of the precise contours of the duties of the depositaries.
+23 The UCITS IV regime provided, for example, that a UCITS' assets must be " entrusted to a depositary for safekeeping ", without giving any indication as to the ambit of this duty of safekeeping and making reference to national laws in respect of the precise contours of the duties of the depositaries.

-Upon the entry into force of the UCITS V directive (i.e. 17 September 2014), EU Member States will have 18 months (i.e. until 18 March 2016) to transpose it into national law; however, the existing EU UCITS depositaries will have a longer transition period (42 months, i.e. until 18 March 2018) to comply with the new requirements.
+24 Upon the entry into force of the UCITS V directive (i.e. 17 September 2014), EU Member States will have 18 months (i.e. until 18 March 2016) to transpose it into national law; UCITS' managers, including self-managed investment companies, which have appointed a depositary that does not meet UCITS V's eligibility criteria before 18 March 2016, have an additional 24 months (i.e. until 18 March 2018) in which to appoint an eligible depositary.